texbarnes/entrepreneurs/week-one.md

 *3-5 Questions you would want asked of any particular "customer" (suspects, prospects)

+Hypothesis:  Who are your top *3-5 current customers (Innovator / Early Adopter)

+1.
+2.
+3.

 For the example, see this GDrive link: https://docs.google.com/document/d/1j0Z1WH9iu5nvbjsZ_AKemfB7PJSw6LTa2O9J-mdJKFg/edit?usp=sharing